britkig/RaspberryPi/Pico/PicoPort/readme.md

 PinInput MyInput(PIN_NUMBER [, false|true]);
 ```
-An optional second parameter can be provided to enable or disable interrupt handling; this is required for some calls listed below.
+An optional second parameter can be provided to enable or disable interrupt handling on the pin; some function calls listed below may behave eratically without it.
 Defaults to `true`.

 The pin's state can be read without blocking by calling `Read`:
 ```c